toncenter/ton-indexer/README.md

 # TON Indexer

+> [!NOTE]
+> This repository's master branch hosts the TON Indexer designed for direct reading from the TON Node database.
+If you are looking for an indexer that operates through `tonlib + liteserver`, please refer to the branch [legacy](https://github.com/toncenter/ton-indexer/tree/legacy).

 TON Indexer stores blocks, transactions, messages, NFTs, Jettons and DNS domains in PostgreSQL database and provides convenient API.

 TON node stores data in a key-value database RocksDB.
 While RocksDB excels in specific use cases, it isn't versatile enough for diverse queries.
 An SQL database is perfectly suitable for the storage and retrieval of data.
 TON Indexer reads data from RocksDB and inserts it into PostgreSQL.
 Masterchain blocks are used as an atomic unit of insertion to guarantee data integrity.
 Indexes allow the efficient fetching of required data from a database.